hercychang/prep-step-1/jumpstart/welcome.md

   <br />
   &nbsp;&nbsp;&nbsp;&nbsp;
   Do Step 1 *during JumpStart*, take the Step 1 assessment at JumpStart, and do Step 2 at home.
 You'll have to complete a technical interview via Skype after finishing Step 2.
 This option may be for you if you're brand new to coding, but can only commit to 2 weeks of JumpStart.

+  **Note:** If you have taken our at-home coding challenge, you have already finished step 1.

 [step-1]: https://app-academy.gitbooks.io/prep-step-1/content/
 [step-2]: https://app-academy.gitbooks.io/prep-step-2/content/